First-Year Study Abroad Experience (FYSAE) Arcadia Staff

 - Jan Finn, Associate Dean for International Affairs

-- Jacki Daddona, Program Manager for First Year Programs, The College of Global Studies
+- Anna West, Program Manager for First-Year Programs, The College of Global Studies

 FYSAE students in London receive the benefits and value added services of the experienced and caring England staff.
-The office, located in Palace Court is open Monday through Friday, and an Arcadia staff member is available for emergencies 24/7.
+The office, located in Holborn, is open Monday through Friday, and an Arcadia staff member is available for emergencies 24/7.

 FYSAE students in Stirling receive the benefits and value added services of the experienced and caring Scotland staff.
 The office, located in Edinburgh is open Monday through Friday, and an Arcadia staff member is available for emergencies 24/7.

-Hamish Thompson: Resident Director of the Edinburgh Study Center.
-Hamish Thompson was born and brought up in Scotland, earning his first degree at the University of St. Andrews and then completing his doctorate at the University of Edinburgh.
+Hamish Thompson, Resident Director of the Edinburgh Study Center, was born and brought up in Scotland, earning his first degree at the University of St. Andrews and then completing his doctorate at the University of Edinburgh.
 Additionally, Hamish has taught at the universities of Stirling, St. Andrews, Glasgow and Edinburgh.
 Hamish held faculty appointments in Departments of Philosophy in Tennessee and Kentucky, where he led and taught on study tours to the United Kingdom.

 Arcadia's College of Global Studies Great Britain Program Staff.